 Stay if exploring | Westfjords

-The 7 Best Campgrounds in Iceland
+Don't Miss the 7 Best Campgrounds in Iceland

 The sky-high cost of accommodation can drive some to sleep in the car.
 Not only is this dangerous, but it’s also unnecessary!
 If you’re curious about how much it costs to camp in Iceland, the answer is between $7-$20 per person per night.
 And with this list of some of the best campsites in Iceland, you should be able to start planning a pretty great road trip.

 And here’s a little travel tip: check out the Iceland Campingcard when planning where to stay.
 It gives you discounts at various camping sites in Iceland.
-Camping in Iceland is a lot of fun so why not save a few bucks with a discount card?
+Camping in Iceland is a lot of fun, so why not save a few bucks with a discount card?

-And if you're looking to rent camping equipment, Reykjavik has plenty of camping gear rental stores for you to pick up tents, camping stoves, sleeping bags, and whatever else you need.
+And if you're looking to rent camping equipment, Reykjavík has plenty of camping gear rental stores for you to pick up tents, camping stoves, sleeping bags, and whatever else you need.

 Don’t feel like going through the hassle of setting up and taking down a campsite?
 Then why not opt for a campervan?
 You can find a wide variety of campervans and motorhomes to rent here.